-- live with the family for a short term fixed period
+- live with a family for a short term fixed period

-- stay with the family on a regular basis for one or more days each week
+- stay with a family on a regular basis for one or more days each week

-- move in with the family long term
+- move in with a family long term

 Benefits of choosing Shared Lives

-If you need care, you may prefer to join Shared Lives rather than going into a care home or having a home carer.
+If you need care, you can join Shared Lives instead of going into a care home or having a home carer.
 People who join and live in a family environment with a Shared Lives carer usually find that their lives improve.

-If you're not sure whether Shared Lives is the right choice for you, have a look at our YouTube clips below to see Shared Lives families and their carers talking openly about their experiences of the scheme.
+If you're not sure whether Shared Lives is right for you, have a look at our YouTube clips below.
+They show Shared Lives families and their carers talking openly about their experiences of the scheme.

 - An overview of Shared Lives